yashpy/blockchain-identity/README.md

  * The non-profit organization XDI.org has designed a blockchain-based [registry](https://docs.google.com/document/d/1i-XChGFsuAi-Id85FWXjX6hOWDn9Sq-qe7ARykJgsBI/) for human-readable names and machine-readable numbers.
  * [Consensys](https://consensys.net/) has developed the blockchain-based, self-sovereign identity system [uPort](https://www.uport.me/) to launch an [“Internet-of-People”](http://www.ibtimes.co.uk/ethereum-studio-consensys-launches-internet-people-digital-ids-assets-secured-unbuntu-phones-1542620).
  * [Identit.ee](http://www.identit.ee/) is a program to build blockchain identity solutions related to the Estonian e-Residency concept.
- * [UBIC](https://github.com/UBIC-repo/core) is a blockchain-based cryptocurrency that distributes a Universal Basic Income to participants after they scan the NFC chip of their E-Passport.
  * [BitAlias](https://bitalias.github.io/) allows users to register names in the Bitcoin blockchain and point them to their wallets.
  * [EtherID](http://etherid.org/) allows registration of domain names for an Ethereum account.
  * [ENS](https://github.com/nexusdev/ENS) is the “Ethereal Namespace”, a contract system and set of conventions to form a hierarchical namespace.